 - Since TBTN functions as a public forum, normal reporting procedures look a bit different.
 If you choose to share your story, and want to go no further in the reporting process, we encourage you not to disclose any names or other specific identifying information, such as locations or familial relationships, as those details may prompt staff to follow up with you for reporting matters.
 Staff are available at the event for those who do want additional resources and want to report their experience through UMBC’s Title IX reporting process or police.

 - We ask that you try to limit your story to about 3 minutes.
 We know it may be hard to do so but we want to make sure as many survivors as possible can speak during the allotted speak out time which is one hour long.
 If you’d like to continue sharing your story, you may want to go to the We Believe You discussion group after the Take Back the Night march.

 - Speakers will have the option to identify their story as confidential by placing a sign marked “confidential” on the microphone.
 Speaking from the “confidential” microphone prohibits anyone from taking pictures, quotes, or recording of any kind.

 - Counselors-On-Call will be available throughout the evening.
 Any one needing additional support or simply needs to take a break are invited to visit the self-care station that will be set up in the Commuter Lounge.

 For more information about UMBC’s TBTN (check out Facebook, Instagram, and Twitter too by searching the hashtag #UMBCTBTN):

-- Supporting Survivors of Sexual Violence Workshop information for faculty & staff and students.
+- Supporting Survivors of Sexual Violence Workshop information for students.

 - Speak: Knowing a Survivor Without Knowing Their Story – a blog post on cultivating a survivor-responsive campus.